AbigailMcP/cloudify/README.md

 #### To do

-- Button on cloud page linking back to homepage
+- Button on cloud page linking back to homepage - done
 - Error handling for invalid username
 - Option to change colour of word cloud
+- Snazzy Favicon!